Chas' Crazy Creations

 1. Wash Your clothing Item

 I washed my first piece of clothing which is a baby onesie.
 It’s always a good idea to wash the clothing in case it will shrink.
+You may need to iron out any wrinkles as well.
 If you iron on your patch before you wash the fabric and it does shrink, it could cause the patch to bunch up and not lie flat.

 2. place your iron on patch onto the fabric